torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-06-d7-in-christmas-songs.md

 <button class="chord" onclick="playChord(this)">G</button>
 </div>

-That is why the application of the dominant seventh brings an uncanny feeling, an unheimlich feeling if you will, truly in its Freudian sense, feeling of being at home, but not quite.
+<span class="highlighted-text">That is why the application of the dominant seventh brings an uncanny feeling.</span> An unheimlich feeling if you will, truly in its Freudian sense, feeling of being at home, but not quite.
 Nostalgia might be another emotion that dominant sevenths evoke.
 It comes as no surprise that the root of the Greek word refers to a certain ‘homecoming pain’, in a broader sense, longing back for the past that’s lost forever, except for our memories.

 Nonetheless, dominant seventh awake tension that needs resolution immediately.
 That’s why, more often than not, D7 leads us back to G. If it is our home chord, the root, we’re alright set.
 But what if it isn’t our root?
 Then it is called tonicization, meaning that the chord calls for a tonic that is not the tonic of the key.
 For example, D7 can be placed into a chord progression as the following: C F D7 G. As soon as we start leaning towards that direction (ie. G), we are dealing with modulation and a different key than what we’ve started with.